HMS Ocean (1898): Pre-First World War

-World War I
+First World War

 When the First World War broke out, Ocean was assigned to the 8th Battle Squadron, Channel Fleet, which she joined on 14 August 1914.
 She was detached to Queenstown, Ireland on 21 August to serve as guard ship there and to support a cruiser squadron operating in that area.
 In September 1914, she was ordered to relieve her sister ship Albion on the Cape Verde-Canary Islands Station, but while en route was diverted, first to Madiera and then to the Azores.
 The threat of the German East Asia Squadron and the independent cruiser SMS Königsberg, both of which were still at large, forced the Admiralty to redirect Ocean again, to the East Indies Station, to support cruisers on convoy duty in the Middle East.
 She was joined by the protected cruiser Minerva.

 From October–December 1914, she served as flagship of the squadron in the Persian Gulf supporting operations against Basra.
 During this period, she escorted an Indian troop convoy to Bahrain in mid-October; the convoy had departed India on 16 October, and Ocean met the convoy at sea three days later to take over escort duties.
 After the convoy arrived on 3 November, Ocean began making preparations for the attack on Basra.
 Numerous small craft were armed to enter the Shatt al-Arab, the river leading to Basra.
 The first objective was to silence the old fortress at Al-Faw.
 On 5 November, Britain declared war on the Ottoman Empire, and the next morning, Ocean began the bombardment of Al-Faw.
 A landing party of 600 men, some of whom came from Ocean's detachment of Royal Marines, stormed the fortress and captured it, having encountered no resistance.

 By December 1914, the ground forces Ocean supported had advanced to Al-Qurnah, at the juncture of the Euphrates and Tigris, allowing the Admiralty to recall Ocean for other purposes.
 She was accordingly stationed at Suez, Egypt, to assist in the defence of the Suez Canal, arriving there on 29 December.
 She anchored in the mouth of the southern end of the canal on 29 December and remained in that area until mid-January 1915, when she proceeded northward up the canal.
 On 3–4 February, she and the armed merchant cruiser Himalaya supported ground troops against an Ottoman attack on the canal in the vicinity of El Kubri.
 Later on the 3rd, after the Ottoman attack at El Kubri had been defeated, Ocean was sent to Deversoir to provide artillery support to the garrison there, but Ottoman attacks were insignificant.
 By the following day, the Ottoman assault had broken down completely.